php-dev-br/laravel-doc-pt-br/queues.md

 To process only the first job on the queue, you may use the `queue:work` command:

 	php artisan queue:work

-<a name="daemon-queue-worker"></a>
-## Daemon Queue Worker

-The `queue:work` also includes a `--daemon` option for forcing the queue worker to continue processing jobs without ever re-booting the framework.
-This results in a significant reduction of CPU usage when compared to the `queue:listen` command, but at the added complexity of needing to drain the queues of currently executing jobs during your deployments.

-To start a queue worker in daemon mode, use the `--daemon` flag:

-	php artisan queue:work connection --daemon

-	php artisan queue:work connection --daemon --sleep=3

-	php artisan queue:work connection --daemon --sleep=3 --tries=3

-As you can see, the `queue:work` command supports most of the same options available to `queue:listen`.
-You may use the `php artisan help queue:work` command to view all of the available options.

-### Deploying With Daemon Queue Workers

-The simplest way to deploy an application using daemon queue workers is to put the application in maintenance mode at the beginning of your deployment.
-This can be done using the `php artisan down` command.
-Once the application is in maintenance mode, Laravel will not accept any new jobs off of the queue, but will continue to process existing jobs.

-The easiest way to restart your workers is to include the following command in your deployment script:

-	php artisan queue:restart

-This command will instruct all queue workers to restart after they finish processing their current job.

-> **Note:** This command relies on the cache system to schedule the restart.
-By default, APCu does not work for CLI commands.
-If you are using APCu, add `apc.enable_cli=1` to your APCu configuration.

-### Coding For Daemon Queue Workers

-Daemon queue workers do not restart the framework before processing each job.
-Therefore, you should be careful to free any heavy resources before your job finishes.
-For example, if you are doing image manipulation with the GD library, you should free the memory with `imagedestroy` when you are done.

-Similarly, your database connection may disconnect when being used by long-running daemon.
-You may use the `DB::reconnect` method to ensure you have a fresh connection.

 <a name="push-queues"></a>
 ## Push Queues